Carlo-05/Docker-Arcade-Platform-Project/README.md

 #### *Note: Some services may incur costs beyond AWS Free Tier account limits.
 Please keep this in mind.*
 ## **Purpose:**
 -	To demonstrate:
+	- building images using Docker Buildx native builder and uploading it to Docker Hub repository.
     - to define and orchestrate multiple containers (games + NGINX) in a single configuration file called docker-compose.
     - create OpenID Connect (OIDC) which is a secure identity protocol that lets external systems (like GitHub Actions) authenticate with AWS without storing long-lived access keys.
 Instead, AWS trusts tokens issued by the OIDC provider to grant temporary IAM role credentials.
     - The use of GitHub Actions as a CI/CD platform for infrastructure provisioning.